j2thex/j2thex.github.io/collections/_posts_en/2025-01-01-motivation-in-companies.md

 > **Important:** Consistency is everything.
 If you promise a new role or bonus at a certain milestone, follow through.
 Break that trust once, and motivation drains faster than you can fix it.

+## Interesting Facts and Observations

+Here are some lesser-known observations and psychological effects that can help you better understand motivation and work organization:

+- **Ringelmann Effect:** Individual productivity decreases as group size increases.
+This happens because participants start relying on the efforts of others.
+Solution — small teams with clearly defined responsibilities.
+For example, Amazon uses the "two-pizza rule": a team should be small enough to be fed with two pizzas.

+- **Zeigarnik Effect:** People remember unfinished tasks better than completed ones.
+Break projects into stages with intermediate goals to keep employees engaged.

+- **IKEA Effect:** People tend to overvalue things they’ve created themselves, even if they are not perfect.
+Involve employees in decision-making processes so they feel ownership of success.

+- **Parkinson’s Law:** Work expands to fill the time available for its completion.
+Set reasonable but firm deadlines to increase productivity.

+- **Hawthorne Effect:** People perform better when they know they’re being observed.
+Attention from management can act as a powerful motivator.

+- **Curse of Knowledge:** Experts often forget that others may not share their level of understanding.
+This hinders effective communication.
+Explain complex concepts in simple terms.

+These facts will help you better understand employee motivation and build more effective processes in your company.

 ## Conclusion, TL;DR